Lena Serghides, PhD

 Ph.D.
 Student, University of Toronto (2024 – present)

-Adriana Zutic is a 1st year Ph.D. student in Fundamental Immunology at the University of Toronto.
+Adriana Zutic is a direct-entry Ph.D. student in Fundamental Immunology at the University of Toronto.
 She completed her H.BSc. in Biological Sciences with a minor in Biochemistry at the University of Windsor.
 Her research interests lie in investigating the immunology of the female reproductive tract, particularly focusing on the inflammatory mechanisms driving pathology.

 Camille Blanco